Issues are under construction………………

 - Strategic methodology for diagnosing/screening of existing system, structure and process, efficiency, and efficacy:

-- Review Numerical weather prediction (NWP) system over the long, medium, and short-range forecasting products.
+- Review the Numerical weather prediction (NWP) system over the long, medium, and short-range forecasting products.

-- Review the existing forecasting capabilities, modeling, ensemble system, and short-range forecasting process and capacities, ECMWF Montenegro, Balkan Region weather forecast,
+- Review the existing forecasting capabilities, modeling, ensemble system, and short-range forecasting process and capacities, as well as the ECMWF Montenegro and Balkan Region weather forecasts.

-- Review hydrometeorological observations/monitoring systems are in place, data acquisition, collation, management systems and networks and data exchange, preparing multi-hazard analysis and mapping to support risk assessment, multi-hazard Early warning systems.
+- Review that hydrometeorological observations/monitoring systems are in place, including data acquisition, collation, management systems, and networks, and data exchange.
+Prepare multi-hazard analysis and mapping to support risk assessment and multi-hazard Early warning systems.

 - Review reports on national climate multi-hazard risk and vulnerability assessment (CRVA), country risk profile

-- Review all relevant technical reports, strategies, studies, research and development on extreme weather events(frequency, intensity, landing pattern, trends and future threats, loss and damage category and statistics), multi-hazards and early warning mechanisms of Montenegro.
+- Review all relevant technical reports, strategies, studies, research, and development on extreme weather events(frequency, intensity, landing pattern, trends, future threats, loss and damage category, and statistics), multi-hazards, and early warning mechanisms of Montenegro.

 - Review Weather observation System (tools, technologies, instruments, data acquisition etc.):

-- Review the clusters of observation technologies are currently being deployed, supercomputers, European Weather Clouds (NWC), limited area numerical models are being used, European ensemble prediction system( ECMWF, GFS, UKMO, Meteo France, etc.) , data analysis, reanalysis, bias-correction, ensemble model prediction, meteorological radars are deployed, drone radar technology, access to latest EUMETCast satellite data system , and other relevant tools
+- Review the clusters of observation technologies that are currently being deployed, including supercomputers, European Weather Clouds (NWC), limited area numerical models are being used, European ensemble prediction system( ECMWF, GFS, UKMO, Meteo France, etc.) , data analysis, reanalysis, bias-correction, ensemble model prediction, meteorological radars are deployed, drone radar technology, access to the latest EUMETCast satellite data system, and other relevant tools

-- Review the institutional data sharing bottlenecks, and access limitation to radar data from neighboring countries and gap identification.
+- Review the institutional data sharing bottlenecks, access limitations to radar data from neighboring countries, and gap identification.

 Target audience/stakeholders | Consultation process | Expected outcome |

-- Review the existing surface weather parameters (index, indices) and multi-hazards observation system /instrument for rapidly development weather conditions across the country :
+- Review the existing surface weather parameters (index, indices) and multi-hazards observation system /instrument for rapidly developing weather conditions across the country :

-- Review the components of tracking weather parameters, number of automatic instrument, instrument for detecting convective weather conditions, thunderstorm, CAPE, trough , lightning and rapidly developing thunderstorms (RDT) developed by Meteo France , EUMetcast, NOAA etc.
+- Review the components of tracking weather parameters, number of automatic instruments, instruments for detecting convective weather conditions, thunderstorm, CAPE, trough, lightning, and rapidly developing thunderstorms (RDT) developed by Meteo France, EUMetcast, NOAA, etc.

-- Review the national weather warning and alerting system and comprehensively diagnose observation mechanism, the system structure, capability and performance for robust warning systems.
+- Review the national weather warning and alerting system and comprehensively assess the observation mechanism, system structure, capability, and performance to ensure robust warning systems.

 - Review the current functionality of 51 hydrological stations (31 in Black Sea basin24 and 20 in Adriatic Sea basin) of which 31 are automatic and connected with the Centre in Podgorica.
-Gap identification over surface observation mechanism, overall observations, and strategy development for new road map.
-Review the level of hybrid observations system and identify the system efficiency and efficacy.
+Gap identification over surface observation mechanism, overall observations, and strategy development for the new road map.
+Review the level of the hybrid observation system and assess its efficiency and efficacy.

-- Review data collection tools, data collection, assimilation and gap identification of sudden-onset extreme weather system :
+- Review data collection tools, data collection, assimilation, and gap identification of sudden-onset extreme weather systems:

-Improved nowcasting services depends on highest density of surface hydrological information, multi-hazards are impending and takes landfall, hazard incidence and hotspot tracking (heavy rainfall, convective thunderstorm, hailstorm, high-winds, flashfloods, and landslide etc.).
-Complying with the robust system, the Surface level hybrid observations essentially and timely be able to capture event situation and hotspots to feeding in nowcasting system.
-For upgrading to robust alerting for sectors, elements, and livelihoods, following screenings are essentially to be conducted.
+Improved nowcasting services depend on the highest density of surface hydrological information, multi-hazards are impending and take landfall, hazard incidence, and hotspot tracking (heavy rainfall, convective thunderstorm, hailstorm, high-winds, flashfloods, and landslide, etc.).
+Complying with the robust system, the surface-level hybrid observations are able to capture event situations and hotspots in a timely manner and feed into the nowcasting system.
+For upgrading to robust alerting for sectors, elements, and livelihoods, the following screenings are to be conducted.

-- Review data collection mechanism of ZHMS, Hydrometeorological Institute of Montenegro
+- Review the data collection mechanism of ZHMS, the Hydrometeorological Institute of Montenegro

-- Review mechanism of data is collected through meteorological, hydrological and agrometeorological measurements, which monitor weather, water, and air, and that are maintained by ZHMS.
+- The review mechanism of data is collected through meteorological, hydrological, and agrometeorological measurements, which monitor weather, water, and air, and are maintained by ZHMS.

-- Review the limitation of ZHMS in the forecasting of floods /flash floods, GIS programs for automatic hazard monitoring.
+- Review the limitations of ZHMS in the forecasting of floods /flash floods, and GIS programs for automatic hazard monitoring.

-- Conduct consultation with organizations, Gap identification over the capacity needs and technology needs.
+- Conduct consultations with organizations to identify gaps in capacity and technology needs.

 - Review the transboundary hydrological datasets for implementation of the European Union Water Framework Directive (WFD) and the Floods Directive.

-- Review the capacity of Directorate for Emergency Situations about data acquisition, collation and processing capacity .
+- Review the capacity of the Directorate for Emergency Situations regarding data acquisition, collation, and processing capacity.

 - Conduct site visits :